aivijay/visualize-messageq-performance/README.md

 A Clojure library to visualize the performance test of an AMQP message queue (eg., Apache QPID, RabbitMQ etc) running on port 5672 with AMQP protocol version 0.8 or higher.
 Produces a set of messages and consumes it collecting stats on the total messages/second consumed from the produced total messages for each block.
 Finally generates a plot for total messages vs messages/second for the AMQP broker.

 ## Usage
+Prerequisites
+You will require an AMQP server running at port 5672 configured with PLAIN auth to run this.
+You can update the user/pwd for auth as needed in the code and build.

 To run, at the root folder

 ```
+$ lein deps

 $ lein run
 ```